 6:30 PM – Sawmill Creek Fire (079) The helicopter is doing bucket work on the smaller fire.
 The larger fire has calmed down in fire activity and smoke output.
 The fires are approximately 400 – 500 yards apart.
 Firefighters are working on the west most flank.
 As more resources arrive, they will work to get a hose lay around the smaller fire.
 Local fire department engines and water tenders are arriving on scene.
 Local dozer operators and a local excavator are assisting by breaking up burning berms on the edge of the ag fields.
 DFFP White Mountain T2IA Crew has been ordered and is responding from Fairbanks.

 5:30 PM — Alaska Division of Forestry & Fire Protection resources are responding to two fires burning at the north end of the Delta agriculture project, just south of the Gerstle River.
-Multiple forestry engines, Helitack, local fire department tenders and the Tanana Chiefs Type 2 Initial Attack Crew (CORRECTION: Tanana Chiefs Crew is a Small Module of Type 2 firefighters.
-Winds spread from an agricultur burn into the surrounding wildland.
+Multiple forestry engines, Helitack, local fire department tenders, and the Tanana Chiefs Type 2 Crew.
+Winds spread from an agricultural burn into the surrounding wildland.
 Helitack has arrived on scene and started bucket operations.

 No structures are immediately threatened and there are no evacuations.